Iamzhitox/Iamzhitox/README.md

 ---

-## 🎯 Current Focus
+## Current Focus

-- 🤖 Building production-ready RAG systems with LangChain and LangGraph
+- Building RAG systems with LangChain and LangGraph
-- 💰 Exploring **Fintech** projects and financial technology innovations
+- Exploring **Fintech** projects and financial technology innovations
-- 📚 Mastering vector databases and advanced embedding strategies
+- Mastering vector databases and advanced embedding strategies
-- 🏗️ Applying architectural patterns for scalable, maintainable applications
+- Applying architectural patterns for scalable, maintainable applications
-- 💡 Contributing to open-source and sharing knowledge with the dev community
+- Contributing to open-source and sharing knowledge with the dev community